akka/akka/akka-docs/rst/java/routing.rst

 --------------------------------------

-The TailChoppingRouter will first send the message to one, randomly picked, routee and then after a small delay to to a second routee (picked randomly from the remaining routees) and so on.
+The TailChoppingRouter will first send the message to one, randomly picked, routee and then after a small delay to a second routee (picked randomly from the remaining routees) and so on.
 It waits for first reply it gets back and forwards it back to original sender.
 Other replies are discarded.

 The goal of this router is to decrease latency by performing redundant queries to multiple routees, assuming that